Sharpen your regular expression skills with this fun and challenging quiz β great for developers, testers, and data pros!

 /hello.world/s matches "hello\nworld"

 Regular Expressions (Regex) are patterns used to match strings or parts of strings.
 They are widely used in programming, data validation, parsing, and search operations.
 Mastering regex helps in writing powerful text-processing tools.
+If you're coming from a database background, you'll find that SQL pattern matching with LIKE shares some conceptual similarities with regex wildcards.

 | Regex Topic | Covered |